silverbulletmd/silverbullet/website/SilverBullet.md

 # Introduction
 SilverBullet aims to be a **workshop for the mind**: a creative [[Spaces|space]] where you collect, create and expand your personal knowledge, while simultaneously letting you evolve the tools you use to do so.

-So yeah, SilverBullet is basically a geeky note taking application and personal wiki.
+So yeah, SilverBullet is basically a geeky note-taking application and personal wiki.

-While you _can_ use SilverBullet as just a note taking application that stores notes in plain [[Markdown]] files on disk; it becomes truly powerful in the hands of more technical power users.
+While you _can_ use SilverBullet as just a note-taking application that stores notes in plain [[Markdown]] files on disk; it becomes truly powerful in the hands of more technical power users.
 By leveraging [[Metadata]] annotations, its [[Objects]] infrastructure, [[Live Queries]] and [[Live Templates]], it becomes a powerful [[End-User Programming]] tool, enabling you to quickly develop various types of ad-hoc knowledge systems.

 SilverBullet is _open source_ and implemented as an _offline-capable_ web application ([[PWA]]).
-In order to use it, you have to _self host_ it: that is, you need to run the web server either on your own machine, somewhere on your network, or in the cloud somewhere.
+In order to use it, you have to _self-host_ it: that is, you need to run the web server either on your own machine, somewhere on your network, or in the cloud somewhere.
 See our [[Install|installation instructions]].

 You may have been told there is _no such thing_ as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).